Longtermism: Population ethics

 Population ethics plays an important part in longtermist thinking.
 Many advocates of longtermism accept the total view of population ethics, on which bringing more happy people into existence is good, all other things being equal.
 Accepting such a view makes the case for longtermism particularly strong because the fact that there could be huge numbers of future people means that improving their lives and, crucially, ensuring that those lives happen at all, has enormous value.

 Other sentient beings

 Longtermism is often discussed in relation to the interests of future generations of humans.
 However, some proponents of longtermism also put high moral value on the interests of non-human beings.
-From this perspective advocating for animal welfare may be an extremely important longtermist cause area because a moral norm of caring about the suffering of non-human life might persist for a very long time if it became widespread.
+From this perspective, expanding humanity's moral circle to other sentient beings may be a particularly important longtermist cause area, notably because a moral norm of caring about the suffering of non-human life might persist for a very long time if it becomes widespread.

-Discount rate
+Time preference

+Effective altruism promotes the idea of moral impartiality, suggesting that people’s worth does not diminish simply because they live in a different location.
+Longtermists like MacAskill extend this principle by proposing that "distance in time is like distance in space".
+Longtermists generally reject the notion of a pure time preference, which values future benefits less simply because they occur later.

-Longtermism implies that we should use a relatively small social discount rate when considering the moral value of the far future.
+When evaluating future benefits, economists typically use the concept of a social discount rate, which posits that the value of future benefits decreases exponentially with how far they are in time.
 In the standard Ramsey model used in economics, the social discount rate $\rho$ is given by: